micro-os-plus/micro-test-plus-xpack/README.md

 #### Exceptions

-Specific to C++, a testing framework must be able check if an expression (usually a function call), throws or not an exception.
+A C++ testing framework must be able to check if an expression (usually a function call), throws or not an exception.

-The following function templates allow to check for any exception, for a specific exception, or for no exception at all:
+The following function templates allow to check various exceptions related
+conditions:

 ```C++
 // Check for any exception.